aflin/rampart_docs/source/tutorial-citysearch.rst

 ``LIKE3`` - This signifies a Fulltext search where word positions are **not** significant.
 Usually ``LIKEP`` will be your most used type of ``like`` search for normal Fulltext queries.
-However, here we made an index without word positions and are sorting by population.
+However, here we made an index without word positions and are pre-sort by population.
 Thus ``LIKE3`` is appropriate.
 See :ref:`The documentation <rampart-sql:Fulltext Indexes>` for more information.

 The ``?`` corresponds to a variable we will give ``sql.exec()``, as explained below.

-``order by population DESC`` - sort all possible matches with the cities with the greatest population first.

 The second SQL statement will be similar except it searches against the ``alt_names`` column should no match be found in the first query.